Walkman100/YTVL/README.md

 Generally, the name of the flag speaks for itself, but here is a short description:
 * **NoFeather**<sup>(<a href="#f-note-2" name="ref2" id="ref2">2</a>)</sup>: this flag temporarily (for the page it's on) disables YouTube Feather

+Other than noFeather, the advanced options are mostly useful for embedded videos
+* **AutoPlay** if this is set to `1`, the video will automatically begin playing when the page loads

 ***_<kbd>`WIP`</kbd>_***

+Debugging
+====
+Press <kbd>Alt</kbd> + <kbd>D</kbd> to show the Browser window to the right of the `Developed by...` link, this shows the page that is loaded to show the current version.
+If this page does not show a valid version, then the program might give an error message.
+Unchecking the `Check for updates automatically` checkbox will prevent this page from ever being loaded until you select the checkbox again.